Ebony-T/Tempral_E_HW1_practice/README.md

 # Tempral_E_HW1
-This Justine's and Ebony's repo assignment.
+This is Justine's and Ebony's repo assignment.